 3. Remove footwear outside the temple

-Many temples have special places which have been reserved for storing shoe and foot wear of devotees who come to worship inside the temple.
+Many temples have special places which have been reserved for storing shoe and footwear of devotees who come to worship inside the temple.
 You can keep wearing your socks unless the floor is slippery and you want to remove your socks.
-Removing of shoes, sandals or any other footwear is mandatory rule in any Hindu temple.
+Removing of shoes, sandals or any other footwear is a mandatory to rule in any Hindu temple.

 4. Get a close view of the idol

 It is good to observe a Hindu practice about the queue for ‘darshan’ or the act to see the idol.
 The queues can be divided between men and women.
 This practice must be adhered to, so it is important to know.

 If you have come with some offerings for the deities place it in the hand of the priest sitting outside the idol room.
 Never attempt to enter the inner chamber or the chamber where you will find the idol.

 These areas are considered sacred and private and should never be entered unless sanctioned.
 If you are given anything by the priest accept it with your right hand not the left hand, even if you are left-handed.
 Generally ‘Prasad’ is given out by the priest which is something edible to eat that is considered blessed.
 It should be eaten outside the temple.